 Features: Easy, requires moderate measurement, while measurement data is public, a secret committee makes adjustments to boats' handicap.
 Takes some reading yet easy to apply, moderate cost.
 Founded early 2000's.

 North American Portsmouth Yardstick Ratings (Portsmouth Numbers)

-Features: For the longest time boats sat in the water under sail, as lighter materials are developed, deeper keels and bigger sail plans for same size boats has more modern designs surfing and planing sitting on top of the water (Sportboats).
+Features: Lighter boat construction materials have been developed, boats feature deeper keels and bigger sail plans for same size boats than in the past, leading to these more modern designs surfing and planing, riding on top of the water (Sportboats).
 Other handicap rules do not take in account these factors.
-Cost not determined yet.
-Founded 2012
+Moderate cost, founded 2012.

 LMSRF Measurement Rules Committee

 See "Contact Us" above for the listing of the current members of the LMSRF Measurement Rules Committee.
 You may contact them with questions or for guidance.